 There are many home loan options available.
-These may include the repayment type (eg. ‘principal and interest’ vs ‘interest only’ repayments) and the type of interest rate.
+These may include the payment type (eg. ‘principal and interest’ vs ‘interest only’ payments) and the type of interest rate.
 In this article, we focus on the types of interest rate and how they can affect a home loan.

 Generally, when you take out a home loan, you have two choices: a fixed interest rate or a variable interest rate.

 A fixed interest rate home loan is one where your interest rate is locked in (i.e. fixed) for a certain period, typically between one and ten years.
 During the time your interest rate is fixed, both your interest rate and your required repayments won’t change.

 A variable interest rate home loan, on the other hand, can change at any time.
 Lenders may increase or decrease the interest rate attached to the loan.
 The interest rate may change in response to decisions made by the Reserve Bank of Australia, as well as other factors.
 Your required minimum repayment amount will increase if interest rates go up, and decrease if interest rates fall.